Language selection

-Independent Environmental Monitoring Program: Point Lepreau Nuclear Generating Site
+Independent Environmental Monitoring Program: Point Lepreau nuclear generating site

-Licensee | New Brunswick Power Corporation (NB Power) |
+Licensee New Brunswick Power Nuclear Corporation

-Facility names | Point Lepreau Nuclear Generating Station and Solid Radioactive Waste Management Facility |
+Facility name Point Lepreau Nuclear Generating Station

-Facility location | The site is located on the Lepreau Peninsula, on the northern shore of the Bay of Fundy, 40 km southwest of Saint John, NB. |
+Facility location Lepreau Peninsula, on the northern shore of the Bay of Fundy, 40 km southwest of Saint John, NB

-Land acknowledgement | The CNSC acknowledges that the Point Lepreau Nuclear Generating Site is located within the territory covered by the Peace and Friendship Treaties with the Maliseet, Passamaquoddy and Mi’gmaq peoples. |
+Land acknowledgement The CNSC acknowledges that the Point Lepreau nuclear generating site is located within the territory covered by the Peace and Friendship Treaties with the Wolastoqey, Passamaquoddy and Mi’kmaq peoples.

-Facility description | NB Power operates one 705 megawatt CANDU reactor and the Solid Radioactive Waste Management Facility. |
+Facility description NB Power operates one 705 megawatt CANDU reactor and the Solid Radioactive Waste Management Facility.

-Environmental protection requirements | In accordance with regulatory requirements under the Nuclear Safety and Control Act, all licensees must maintain a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the facilities they own and operate.
-As part of every licensee’s environmental protection program, concentrations of contaminants in the environment must be determined and the potential exposure routes to the public must be assessed. |
+Environmental protection requirements In accordance with regulatory requirements under the Nuclear Safety and Control Act, all licensees of Class I nuclear facilities and uranium mines and mills must maintain a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the facilities they own and operate.
+As part of every licensee’s environmental protection program, concentrations of contaminants in the environment must be determined and the potential exposure pathways to the public must be assessed and mitigated.

 Legend